mgsosna/mattsosna.com/_posts/careers/2020-12-05-DS-transition-2.md

 One final example particularly relevant for web development is [A/B testing](https://www.optimizely.com/optimization-glossary/ab-testing/).
 To experimentally determine ways to drive higher user engagement or conversions, a company may present users with nearly identical versions of a webpage differing in only one aspect, like the color of a button.
 The company can then compare these webpage variants to one another, as well as the original webpage (the control group), to choose the most effective option.

 ### Correlation vs. causation
 When analyzing data, it's common to see that two variables are **correlated**: when A changes, B changes too.
-We might notice that [sales of ice cream and sunscreen](https://www.abs.gov.au/websitedbs/D3310114.nsf/home/statistical+language+-+correlation+and+causation) neatly follow one another, but does this mean that ice cream sales cause sunscreen sales? ("I'd like a scoop of chocolate chip, and hm... let's get some sunscreen too.")
-How can we tell what drives the sales of these two items?
+We might notice that [sales of ice cream and sunscreen](https://www.abs.gov.au/websitedbs/D3310114.nsf/home/statistical+language+-+correlation+and+causation) neatly follow one another, for example, but does this mean that ice cream sales *cause* sunscreen sales? ("I'd like a scoop of chocolate chip, and hm... let's get some sunscreen too.")

 Disentangling whether changes in ice cream sales are **causing** changes in sunscreen sales (or vice versa), there's some hidden factor affecting both, or [it's just a random coincidence](http://www.tylervigen.com/spurious-correlations) is a job for experimental design.
 To truly say that A causes B, we need to control for variation *external* to A and B, then carefully manipulate A and observe B. For example, we could have ice cream marketing blitzes throughout the year, driving up sales regardless of the weather, and see whether sunscreen sales then follow.